thomwiggers/thomwiggers.nl/content/teaching/hacking-in-c-2020/_index.md

 ---

-This is some stuff for Hacking in C
+This is the course website for Hacking in C 2019--2020 at Radboud University.

+To the left you can find some resources, such as the [Syllabus][] and some tutorials.

+[Syllabus]: {{< ref "syllabus.md" >}}